About the Order of the Arrow

 Organization and Structure

-For More information please visit - https://oa-bsa.org/about/organization-structure
+For More information please visit - https://oa-scouting.org/about/organization-structure

 Chapters

-If a lodge has chapters, generally there is one chapter created for each district of the council.
-Each chapter has its own officers and advisers, the officers being elected by the youth Arrowmen OA members within the chapter, and the advisers being appointed by the Scout executive often with the consultation of the lodge adviser and district executive(s).
+If a Lodge has chapters, generally there is one chapter created for each district of the council.
+Each chapter has its own officers and advisers, the officers being elected by the youth Arrowmen OA members within the chapter, and the advisers being appointed by the Scout executive often with the consultation of the Lodge adviser and district executive(s).

 Chapters provide the ability to have meetings closer to home, and meetings and events can be scheduled to coincide with the district events.
 The chapter is central to providing quality unit visits for camping promotion, and unit elections.